ComputerVIP/CP2-PROJECTS/Battle Simulator Update/README.md

 ## Contributers
 ---

-+ Person who helped with the project, what they did

-+ Person who helped with the project, what they did

-+ Person who helped with the project, what they did

-+ Person who helped with the project, what they did
++ Github copilot, helped fix some issues found in the code, gave ideas on using classes, and how to control the use of those classes

++ Tkinter team, their documentation allowed me to do things with it to make this project what it was

 ## Author's Information
 ---
-Vincent Johnson is an asipring python developer and is currently in highschool.
+Vincent Johnson is an asipring python developer and is currently in high-school.
 He has made a lot of projects for school and involves himself in the cybersecurity community.
 He has been mentored by his father and uncle, who both work in the cybersecurity industry.
 He has some experience in Java and mainly codes using python.

-Short paragraph about author (EACH member of the group has one) Includes contact information

 ## Change log
 ---
-NOT USED FOR CLASS
+Version 1.0 -- Many additions made to the previous project,

 ## License